 By now, we have already discussed about Wardriving and how wireless networks can be hacked using Wardriving.
 (The article can be found here : Wardriving ) We also discussed that, it is always a good practice to use an up-to-date encryption for routers if we want to safeguard our wireless networks.
 And, this is where WEP, WPA and WPA2 comes into picture.

-Let's discuss in detail what these basically are and which one to go for.
+Let's discuss in detail what WEP, WPA and WPA2 basically are, how are they different from each other and which one to go for.

 WEP stands for Wired Equivalent Privacy.
 WEP is a popular security algorithm for wireless networks and it was designed for providing data confidentiality for wireless networks.
 Earlier it was widely used and was the first security choice given to Wi-Fi users.
 But, later it was supersaded by WPA and WPA2.

 WEP uses a 64 bit, 128 bit, 152 bit or 256 bit WEP key.
 It uses stream cipher RC4 for confidentiality.
 The WEP key is first concatenated with the Initialization Vector and then the whole keystream is XOR'ed with plaintext to get the encrypted value.
 The diagram looks something like that of given below :